About

 Award recipient archive

 Description: This Fellowship was established to recognize Dr. Narsingh Agnish's contributions to the Society for Birth Defects Research and Prevention, and particularly to the implementation of the Education Course.
-The fellowship is awarded to a long-standing member of the Society for Birth Defects Research and Prevention who has made a major contribution to education in the field of teratology or a related discipline.
+The fellowship is awarded to a long-standing member of the Society for Birth Defects Research and Prevention late in their career who has made a major contribution to education in the field of teratology or a related discipline.
 The Fellow shall be selected by the Education Committee of the Society for Birth Defects Research and Prevention.

-2023 Recipient
+2024 Recipient

 Thomas B. Knudsen, PhD